jhermann/artifactory-debian/README.md

 The upload credentials are preferably injected into the job's environment using the `EnvInject` plugin, so that they never appear in any console logs or other reports.
-For that, add the `ARTIFACTORY_CREDENTIALS` environment variable to the "*Inject passwords to the build as environment variables*" setting of "*Build Environment*".
+For that, add the `ARTIFACTORY_CREDENTIALS` environment variable to the *Inject passwords to the build as environment variables* setting of *Build Environment*.

 Jenkins also allows you to trigger the index generation via a simple `curl` call or similar, using the Jenkins REST API.